quantify-os/quantify-scheduler/docs/tutorials/zhinst/T_verification_programs.md

 init_duration = 4000e-6  # 4us should allow for plenty of wait time
 mw_port = "q0:mw"
 ro_port = "q0:res"
-mw_clock = "q0.01"  # chosen to correspond to values in the hardware cfg
-ro_clock = "q0.ro"
+mw_clock = "q0.01"  # chosen to correspond to values in the hardware compilation cfg ro_clock = "q0.ro"
 readout_frequency = (
     6.5e9  # this frequency will be used for both the AWG pulse as well as